-When our store owner's are presented with a deletion request, they will need to relay that request to Whiplash to delete the consumer's data.
+When our store owners are given a deletion request, they will need to relay that request to Whiplash to delete the consumer's data.

 To satisfy the terms of our contracts, Whiplash may share the data it has received with 3rd parties, such as: